jatinselmokar/jatinselmokar.github.io/_posts/2020-04-30-neighborhoodsegmentation.md

 ### Restaurant Venues

-FourSquare API was used in retrieval of San Francisco restaurants data and their respective locations.
+FourSquare API is used in retrieval of San Francisco restaurants data and their respective locations.
+It's free for 950 API and 50 premium calls/per day.

 ``` python
 def getNearbyVenues(neighborhood, latitudes, longitudes, radius=radiustoexplore):